Los Angeles Lakers: 2004–2007: Rebuilding

-2007–2011: Bryant and Gasol duo
+2007–2011: Bryant and Gasol championships

 After re-acquiring Derek Fisher, the Lakers started the 2007–08 season with a 25–11 record, before Andrew Bynum, their center who was leading the league in field-goal percentage, went out for the year due to a knee injury in mid-January.
 In what would become a crucial transfer for the franchise's return to championship form, they acquired the six-time all-star power forward Pau Gasol from the Memphis Grizzlies in a trade in early February and went 22–5 to finish the season.
 The Lakers' 57–25 record earned them the first seed in the Western Conference.
 Bryant was awarded the league's MVP award, becoming the first Laker to win the award since O'Neal in 2000.
 In the playoffs, they defeated the Nuggets in four games, the Jazz in six, and the defending champion Spurs in five, but lost to the Celtics in six games in the NBA Finals.

 In the 2008–09 season, the Lakers finished 65–17; the best record in the Western Conference.
 They defeated the Jazz in five games, the Rockets in seven and the Nuggets in six, to win the Western Conference title.
 They then won their 15th NBA championship by defeating the Orlando Magic in five games in the NBA finals.
 Bryant was named the NBA Finals MVP for the first time in his career.

-The Lakers, who had added Ron Artest (now Metta World Peace) in place of Trevor Ariza in their starting lineup, finished the 2009–10 season with the best record in the Western Conference for the third straight time.
+The Lakers, who had added Ron Artest (Metta World Peace) in place of Trevor Ariza in their starting lineup, finished the 2009–10 season with the best record in the Western Conference for the third straight time.
 On January 13, 2010, the Lakers became the first team in NBA history to win 3,000 regular-season games by defeating the Dallas Mavericks 100–95.
 They defeated the Oklahoma City Thunder, the Utah Jazz, and the Phoenix Suns in the Western Conference playoffs.
 In the finals, the Lakers played the Boston Celtics for the 12th time.
 They rallied back from a 3–2 disadvantage in the series and erased a 13-point deficit in the fourth quarter of the seventh game to defeat the Celtics.
 This series win gave them their 16th NBA title overall and 11th since they moved to Los Angeles.
 Bryant was named Finals MVP for the second year in a row, despite a 6–24 shooting performance in game seven.

 After much speculation, head coach Phil Jackson returned for the 2010–11 season.
 In the playoffs, the Lakers defeated the New Orleans Hornets in the first round.
 But their opportunity for a three-peat was denied by the Dallas Mavericks in a four-game sweep of the second round.
 After the season, it was announced that Jackson will not be returning to coach the Lakers.